-Due to the City of Abilene’s precautions for COVID-19, we are currently closed through April 30.
+Due to the City of Abilene’s precautions for COVID-19, we are currently closed until further notice.
 However, current participants can pick up a meal between 11am-1pm Monday through Friday at Rose Park Senior Activity Center.
 Meals will be delivered by drive thru, 2 meals per vehicle.

 Staff plans and coordinates a variety of structured activities that teach life skills, games that improve cognitive and motor skill development.
 These programs include: